crysxd/Operating-System-CS356-Project-1/Prj1README.txt

 	- Problem 3					|
 		- PipeCopy.c 			| implementation of problem 3
 	- Problem 4					|
-		- StopWatch.c 			| programm calling all copy programs to test their performance
+		- StopWatch.c 			| programm calling all copy programs to test their performance (see notes below!)
 	- Problem 5					|
 		- MyShell.h 			| implementation of problem 5 (header file)
 		- MyShell.c 			| implementation of problem 5